Kinship Guardianship Assistance Payment (Kin-GAP) Program

 If an alternate guardian or co-guardian is appointed pursuant to WIC 366.3 who is also a kinship guardian, the alternate or co-guardian is entitled to receive Kin-GAP on behalf of the child.
 A new period of six (6) months of placement with the alternate guardian or co-guardian is not required if that alternate guardian or co-guardian has been assessed pursuant to WIC 361.3 and WIC 361.4 and the court terminates dependency jurisdiction.

-If the court has already terminated jurisdiction and the case has entered Kin-GAP, the CSW (if it has not been filed by the guardian, new guardian or prospective co- guardian) will have to file a WIC 388 to appoint a new guardian or co-guardian.
+If the court has already terminated dependency jurisdiction and the case has entered Kin-GAP, the CSW (if it has not been filed by the guardian, new guardian or prospective co- guardian) will have to file a WIC 388 to appoint a new guardian or co-guardian.
 Under these circumstances the social worker must do the following:

 • Consult with the Revenue Enhancement Kin-GAP Manager and review the effect the filing of WIC 388 petition and reinstatement of court jurisdiction will have on the existing or new guardian's ability to receive AFDC-FC while the case is re-opened, as well as, resumption of the Kin-GAP payments, once the case is closed.